 Minsky Lab at Next Tech team included Rohan Pooniwala, Arjun Bahuguna, Sree Harsha Nelaturu, Aparna Krishnakuar, Tanmay Madaan and Sourav Sharan; problem statement was to create a Video Surveillance system with video analytics.
 The solution provided was in the form of an autonomous Deep Learning Surveillance system which used Convolutional Neural Networks to first filter out suspicious activities and then label the crime or accident and automatically informs the relevant authority without anyone needing to manage it.
 A hardware solution where live footage is received and analyzed on the central server from the CCTV camera all over an area.
 The solution provided was scalable and cheap when compared to present day methods as it can be deployed on already installed CCTV cameras without needing to change them.

-The three team leaders Soham Chatterjee, Naman Maheshwari and Rohan Pooniwala along with their team belong to a student-run lab at SRM University called Next Tech Lab.
+The three team leaders Soham Chatterjee, Naman Maheshwari and Rohan Pooniwala along with their team belong to a student-run lab at SRM Institute of Science and Technology (formerly known as SRM University) called Next Tech Lab.
 Next Tech Lab was founded by Anshuman Pandey and Aditthya Ramakrishnan upon their return from USA after spending a semester at the Massachusetts Institute of Technology in February of 2016.
 The lab focuses on cross-disciplinary research in various fields spanning from Artificial Intelligence, Human-Computer Interaction and Internet of Things, Computational Biology to name a few.
 Members of the lab have won several national level competitions earlier, presented their research work at International Conferences and published in reputed journals.
 Recently Next Tech Lab started a fund raising campaign on Ketto and was able to reach 80% of their goal within two days.

 After the competition was over, the teams were approached by the Ministries who were very impressed by their solutions and wanted to know how to scale these prototypes to serve the nation and its citizens.
 The lab plans to further continue its research in cutting edge technology for the benefit of the nation.
-SRM University is the only university to have won the most prizes at Smart India Hackathon 2017, thus setting a benchmark in India.
+SRM Institute of Science and Technology (formerly known as SRM University) is the only university to have won the most prizes at Smart India Hackathon 2017, thus setting a benchmark in India.